jayvynl/django-clickhouse-backend/README.md

 Writing testcase is all the same as normal django project.
 You can use django TestCase or pytest-django.
 **Notice:** clickhouse use mutations for [deleting or updating](https://clickhouse.com/docs/en/guides/developer/mutations).
+By default, data mutations is processed asynchronously.
+That is, when you update or delete a row, clickhouse will perform the action after a period of time.
-By default, data mutations is processed asynchronously, so you should change this default behavior in testing for deleting or updating.
+So you should change this default behavior in testing for deleting or updating.
 There are 2 ways to do that:

 - Config database engine as follows, this sets [`mutations_sync=1`](https://clickhouse.com/docs/en/operations/settings/settings#mutations_sync) at session scope.